 In this section we present the validation results from our model.
 First we compare how well the survey represents actual aggregate data.
-This is followed by an analysis how 2007 income data can be updated to match 2008-2010 actual data.
-After that we present simulation validation results both for the income aggregates and the number of receivers or payers.
-In our default approach simulation of minimum wage is switched off, non-take up of subsistence benefits is switched on, income-testing of unemployment allowances is switched off and we keep the labour market structure unchanged.
-We present also the results using other assumptions, most importantly with changing unemployment.
+This is followed by an analysis how updated 2007 income data match 2008-2012 data.
+After that we present simulation validation results both for income aggregates and the number of benefit recipients and tax payers.
+In our default approach the simulation of minimum wage is switched off, the non-take up of marginal subsistence benefits is switched on, and income-testing of unemployment allowances is switched off.
+We present also the results using other assumptions, most importantly with changing labour market structure during 2008-2012.
 Section 4.2 includes distributional statistics, such as income deciles and poverty measures within socio-economic groups.